DennohKim/chamaa-waitlist/README.md

-# Chamaa Waitlist
+# Hifadhi Waitlist

-A waitlist for Chamaa, a platform for community savings groups onchain.
+A waitlist for Hifadhi, a platform for community savings groups onchain.